JetBrains/teamcity-documentation/topics/https-server-settings.md

 * It is also useful for a transition period, when you can [configure your agents](how-to.md#Configure+TeamCity+Agent+to+Use+Proxy+To+Connect+to+TeamCity+Server) to connect to TeamCity via HTTPS.
 * **Enable for all requests**.
 All TeamCity clients will be redirected to HTTPS.

- > **Before enabling this option, make sure that all agents and custom scripts support redirection**.
-If any of TeamCity clients do not support redirects, their setting must be updated.
-All agents as well as the images for cloud agents must be updated to version 2022.10 or later.
-The agents launched from an earlier version may not be able to connect to the server after the redirection.
+  > Before enabling this option, **make sure that you have updated the URL to HTTPS on all agents**;
+  > otherwise the agents using HTTP may not be able to connect to the server.

+  You can view the URLs used by the agents to connect to the TeamCity server on **Agents | Overview | Parameters** report page using `teamcity.serverUrl` in the filter.

 After HTTPS settings are saved, the page will display the **Remove** button below the certificate information.